martinteaching/sustainability/workshops/kcl/2022/workshop.md

 ## JupyterLab

-Each session will be split into two parts: first, attendees will briefly review the exercise independently.
-Following this, *JupyterLab* (with a *Visual Studio Live Share* session and screen sharing as a backup) will be used to collaboratively develop a solution.
+In addition, each session will be split into two parts: first, attendees will briefly review the exercise independently.
+Following this, *JupyterLab* (with both a *Visual Studio Live Share* session and screen sharing acting as backups) will be used to collaboratively develop a solution.

 As such, attendees should familiarise themselves with the Jupyter development environment.
 A demo environment can be accessed here: